 Article 5 of Regulation (EC) No 1394/2007 mandates the Commission to draw up guidelines in line with the principles of good manufacturing practice and specific to advanced therapy medicinal products.
 EBE participated actively in the drafting process by submitting comments during the two rounds of Consultation in 2016 and earlier in 2015.

 Article 28 of Regulation (EC) No 1394/2007 sets out a national approval procedure to regulate the manufacture of certain ATMPs meeting certain conditions.
 This process has been set up in order to comply with an individual medical prescription for a custom-made product for an individual patient prepared on a non-routine basis and used in a hospital in the same Member State under the exclusive professional responsibility of a medical practitioner.
 The provision is referred to as “hospital exemption”.
 Since entry into force of the regulation, no common interpretation of ‘non-routine basis’ has developed in Member States.
 The concern is that this provision creates parallel circuit for national products, potentially not meeting the same criteria as centrally approved products and potentially impeding patient access in other Member States.
 There is currently no transparency on how all EU Member States implement the hospital exemption provision.
 EBE, in 2013, published a position paper on this particular point, and participated in a joint letter by several Trade Association addressed to the Commission highlighting the industry concerns on this.
-In 2017, the joint EBE-EFPIA Working Group is updating its position on Hospital Exemptions.
+In 2017, the joint EBE-EFPIA Working Group issued an updated position on Hospital Exemptions, which is available here.

 Commission consultation on advanced therapies